FAQs – Nursing Home Abuse Law

 In the end, perhaps the most important factor to consider is how well you mesh with your prospective lawyer.
 If you take a case through litigation, you will be spending a considerable amount of time with the lawyer and the firm.
 It is important that you find someone who you trust and respect, and someone who has your best interest in mind first.

-It is our belief that everyone – including those of limited means – should have access to the courts.
+It is Reinan Law’s belief that everyone – including those of limited means – should have access to the courts.
 Fortunately, Colorado law allows us to represent people on a contingent fee basis.
-This is a fee arrangement where we do not receive money unless your case settles or results in a paid judgment following trial.
+This is a fee arrangement where our nursing home lawyers do not receive money unless your case settles or results in a paid judgment following trial.

 The amount of money you can recover depends on many factors.
 First and foremost, the type of claim you have is the primary determining factor.
 Serious wrongful death claims, for example, tend to result in more compensation than cases involving lesser injuries with no permanent harm.
 That is not to say that there is no merit in bringing a case in which there is an injury that heals.
 There are also certain types of mental and emotional injuries.
 Elder abuse, for example, may involve a situation where there is no permanent physical injury but yet a large emotional one.
 Where someone is young and suffers an injury that is permanent, damages can become extensive due to the costs associated with future treatment and rehabilitation.